NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 MYSTIQUE: I’m taking out the garbage.

-I’ve seen some people trying to close some loopholes and define the talking aspect of the Bechdel test by length of time, or quantity of words, but let’s admit frankly that as tools of measurement, these are arbitrary and pointless criteria which vary wildly from context to context.
+I’ve seen some people trying to close some loopholes and define the talking aspect of the Bechdel test by length of time, or quantity of words, but let’s admit that as tools of measurement, these are arbitrary criteria which vary wildly from context to context.

 And only if you have at least two exchanges can you definitely, no-matter-what define it as a conversation and also as a definitely valid pass of the test.
 Both parties have been allowed to present their moves; both parties have been allowed to respond to the former’s presentation as well.

-My apologies for how pedantic this is, but I did want to get it out of the way.
+My apologies for how pedantic this is, but I did want to get it out of the way—and it turns out to be a relief, in my experience, to have it firm and clear.

-The main point is that quips, witticisms, and snappy one-liner exchanges aren’t conversations, and frankly I don’t see them as actual talking.
+The main point is that quips, witticisms, and snappy one-liner exchanges aren’t conversations.
+Frankly I don’t see them as actual talking.
 They are quips, witticisms, and snappy one-liner exchanges.
 They can be directed at anyone.
 They can be directed at a robotic teleprompter with a built-in snarky-response-generator.
 They can be directed at a wall.

 Because, obviously, conversation isn’t just some vehicle for making the audience laugh, or moving the plot coupons along (or sprinkling charm throughout the script in an effort to hide your other, major writerly failings).
 Conversation between two people, actual conversation, whether intended or not, becomes a glimpse into the interiority of those characters.
 What is said; what is not said; how it said, or unsaid; et cetera.